|

 ||

-I am sure that if it is raining, or just after rein, it will be absolutely impossible for pedaling.
-It would be much better in such a case to pedal toward the main road N21. | ||
+I am sure that if it is raining, or just after a rain, it will be absolutely impossible to pedal on this road.
+It would be much better in such a case to pedal toward the main road N21. |

 ||